Tree-width and dimension: Introduction

 \section{Introduction}

-In this paper, we investigate combinatorial problems involving finite posets and graphs, linking the well-studied concept of tree-width for graphs with the concept of dimension for posets.
-Recall that the \textit{dimension} of a poset $P$, denoted $\dim(P)$, is the least positive integer $d$ for which there is a family $\cgR=\{L_1,L_2,\dots,L_d\}$ of linear extensions of $P$ so that $x\le y$ in $P$ if and only if $x\le y$ in $L_i$ for each $i=1,2,\dots,d$.
-Also, the \textit{tree-width} of a graph $G$, with vertex set $X$, is the least positive integer $t$ for which there is a tree $T$ and a family $\cgF=\{T(x): x\in X\}$ of subtrees of $T$ so that (1)~For each edge $xy$ of $G$, $T(x)\cap T(y)\neq\emptyset$; and (2)~For each vertex $u$ of the tree $T$, $|\{x\in X: u\in T(x)\}|\le t+1$.
-Our main theorem will be the following result.
+In this paper, we investigate combinatorial problems involving finite graphs and partially ordered sets (posets), linking the well-studied concept of tree-width for graphs with the concept of dimension for posets.
+The following is our main result.

 \begin{theorem} For every pair\/ $(t,h)$ of positive integers, there exists a least positive integer\/ $d = d(t,h)$ so that if\/ $P$ is a poset of height at most\/ $h$ and the tree-width of the cover graph of\/ $P$ is at most\/ $t$, then the dimension of\/ $P$ is at most\/~$d$.
 In particular, we have\/ $d(t,h) \le 6\cdot 2^{8t^{4h-2}}$. \end{theorem}